pasta0126/Biography/README.md

 ## Pending

-- [ ] Translate maindocument to english, and other languages
+- [ ] Translate main document to english, and other languages